 Here’s a question I’ve heard a lot.
 Why are you so big into LinkedIn Deepak?
 Why don’t your do more Facebook, Twitter, Instagram or (insert trendy new social network here)

 The fact is, I have profiles on most of the major social networks.
 And I post to a few.
-But the thing is, while Facebook is a good place to keep up with faraway friends, and Twitter can be good for a laugh, and occasionally breaking news, LinkedIn is hands down the best place to generate business leads and to create a network of connections that can help you grow your business.
+But the thing is, while Facebook is a good place to keep up with faraway friends, and Twitter can be good for a laugh, and occasionally breaking news, LinkedIn is hands down the best place for LinkedIn Lead Generation Strategy to generate business leads and to create a network of connections that can help you grow your business.

 Many people overlook the enormous lead generation potential from LinkedIn because they consider it just a place to post a resume, get a job, or find employees.
 From personal experience – and through helping a number of clients make the most of their LinkedIn presence – I can tell you that it’s so much more than that.